Qx80610702/DFT_plus_DMFT/docs/compilation.md

 - `Build the FHI-aims executable:`Compile the FHI-aims as introduced in its manual.

 - `Build the FHI-aims shared library:`
-    i) copy the file libaims.intel.cmake to the builindg directory from the aims_root_dir/cmake/toolchains/ ii) Type the following command in the teminate
+    i) copy the file libaims.intel.cmake to the building directory from the aims_root_dir/cmake/toolchains/

+    ii) Type the following command in the teminate
     ```bash
     cmake -C libaims.intel.cmake aims_root_dir -DCMAKE_INSTALL_PREFIX=path_to_installing_aims_shared_lib